jwalker/zdi_advisory_explorer/README.md

 ## Usage

-### Update the RSS Feeds
+### Update the JSON Feeds

-1. Run the `update_rss_feeds.py` script to fetch and store the latest advisories:
+1. Run the `update_json_feeds.py` script to fetch and store the latest advisories:
     ```sh
-    python update_rss_feeds.py
+    python update_json_feeds.py
     ```

-2. Set up a cron job to run the `update_rss_feeds.py` script daily to keep the data up to date.
+2. Set up a cron job to run the `update_json_feeds.py` script daily to keep the data up to date.
 Open the crontab editor:
     ```sh
     crontab -e
     ```

 3. Add the following line to schedule the script to run daily at midnight:
     ```sh
-    0 0 * * * /usr/bin/python3 /path/to/update_rss_feeds.py
+    0 0 * * * /path/to/your/venv/bin/python /path/to/update_json_feeds.py
     ```

-    Replace `/usr/bin/python3` with the path to your Python interpreter and `/path/to/update_rss_feeds.py` with the path to the script.
+    Replace `/path/to/your/venv/bin/python` with the path to your Python interpreter inside the virtual environment and `/path/to/update_json_feeds.py` with the path to the script.

 ### Run the Streamlit App